eProsima/Fast-DDS/UPGRADING.md

 This document aims to help during the migration process from eProsima *Fast DDS version* 2 to *Fast DDS version* 3.
 For more information about all the updates, please refer to the [release notes](https://fast-dds.docs.eprosima.com/en/latest/notes/notes.html).

-As announced in previous minor releases, it is always *recommended* to regenerate the types with the latest *eProsima Fast DDS Gen* release.
+It is always *required* to regenerate the types with the latest version of *eProsima Fast DDS Gen*, *Fast DDS Gen* v4.0.0.
-In this case, the type regeneration is required, using *Fast DDS Gen* v4.0.0.

 The following sections describe the possible changes that your project may require to migrate to *Fast DDS v3.0.0*.